nnguyen80one/Sales-Performance-Analytics/README.md

-# Sales-Performance-Analytics
+# Sales Performance Analytics

+## Overview
-End-to-end sales analytics project using Excel, SQL, and Power BI.
-Includes data cleaning, SQL analysis, and an interactive dashboard delivering actionable business insights.
+This project analyses sales performance and customer behaviour using Excel, SQL, and Power BI.
+The goal is to transform raw sales data into actionable business insights through structured analysis and interactive dashboards.

+## Tools Used
+- Excel (data cleaning and preparation)
+- SQL (data analysis)
+- Power BI (dashboard and visualisation)

+## Dataset
+Superstore Sales Dataset (Kaggle)

+## Project Status
+🚧 In progress